acmdas/das_fieldstones/morefieldstones2019.md

 “All my training was surrealism.
 I still feel very close to the surrealists.
 But Capa was extremely sound.
 So I never mentioned surrealism.
 That’s my private affair.
 And what I want, what I’m looking for — that’s my business.
 Otherwise I never would have an assignment.
 Journalism is a way of noting — well, some journalists are wonderful writers and others are just putting facts one after the other.
 And facts are not interesting.
 It’s a point of view on facts which is important, and in photography it is the evocation.
 Some photographs are like a Chekhov short story or a Maupassant story.
 They’re quick things and there’s a whole world in them.”—Henri Cartier-Bresson, 1971 interview with Sheila Turner-Seed

+## The Rage
+Tuesday, 26 November, 2019

+“He had the rage without the anger.”—John Mayer at Stevie Ray Vaughn’s induction in the R&R Hall of Fame